Solayman-B/P2_bchir_solayman/README.md

 To use this script properly you need to use [python3](https://www.python.org/downloads/)

+Then you can create a virtual environment:

+    python3 -m venv env # env is the name of the directory but you can choose another one if you want

+On Windows, run:

+    env\Scripts\activate.bat

+On Unix or MacOS, run:

+    source env/bin/activate

 You can install all the require paquets with:

     pip install -r requirements.txt